 —If a BlockAck frame is sent as an immediate response to either an implicit BlockAck request or to a BlockAckReq frame that was carried in an S1G PPDU, the primary rate is defined to be the highest rate in the BSSBasicS1GMCS_NSSSet parameter that is less than or equal to the rate of the previous frame.
 If no rate in the BSSBasicS1GMCS_NSSSet parameter meets these conditions, the primary rate is defined to be the highest mandatory rate of the attached PHY that is less than or equal to the rate of the previous frame.
 The STA may select an alternate rate according to the rules in 9.7.6.5.4 (Selection of an alternate rate or MCS for a control response frame).
 The STA shall transmit the BlockAck control response frame at either the primary rate or the alternate rate, if one exists.

-—When in asymmetric Block Ack Operation, the STA shall transmit the S1G PPDU BlockAck control response frame at the MCS according to the rules in 9.7.6.5.4a (MCS for asymmetric Block Ack operation).
+—When in asymmetric block ack operation, the S1G STA shall transmit the BlockAckframe at the MCS according to the rules in 9.7.6.5.4a (MCS for asymmetric Block Ack operation).

-—When the STA is not performing asymmetric Block Ack
+—When the S1G STA is not following asymmetric block ack operation then:

-—If the STA receives an Accept in the Control Response MCS Negotiation Response frame from a responding STA then it shall transmit the S1G PPDU BlockAck control response frame to the responding STA with the rate described in 9.7.6.5.3 (Control response frame MCS computation)
+—If the STA receives an Accept in the Control Response MCS Negotiation Response frame from a responding STA then it shall transmit the BlockAck frame to the responding STA with the rate described in 9.7.6.5.3 (Control response frame MCS computation)

-—Otherwise, the STA shall transmit the S1G PPDU BlockAck control response frame at either the primary rate or the alternate rate (according the rules in 9.7.6.5.4 (Selection of an alternate rate or MCS for a control response frame)), if one exists.
+—Otherwise, the STA shall transmit the BlockAck frame at either the primary rate or the alternate rate (according the rules in 9.7.6.5.4 (Selection of an alternate rate or MCS for a control response frame)), if one exists.

 10.2.2.2 Non-AP STA Power Management modes